You can’t use an old map to explore a new world.

 Executing your marketing strategy will usually involve digital marketing efforts, especially if you’re a small or medium-sized business.

 Most businesses can’t afford to hire a digital marketing specialist in-house so they use the services of freelancers or digital agencies.
-Here is an article about how to choose the right service provider for your unique business needs.

 From now on, you have a critical job of guarding your brand’s values and strategy in the messaging and creative you’ll create and the different tactics you’ll use.